 Leh – Diskit Bus Service

-There are three buses that travel from Leh to Diskit, Nubra Valley every Tuesday, Thursday and Saturday of the week.
+Three buses travel from Leh to Diskit, Nubra Valley every Tuesday, Thursday and Saturday of the week.
 Hence, you can only plan your trip from Leh to Nubra Valley by bus on these days of the week.
-The Leh to Nubra Valley bus leaves at 6.00 AM in the morning on these days of the week from Leh bus stand.
+The Leh to Nubra Valley bus leaves at 6.00 AM on these days of the week from Leh bus stand.

 Nubra Valley to Leh Bus – Return Journey